pragyandas/hydra/README.md

 # Hydra
-A distributed, location-independent actor system with transparent addressing and virtual actors to deliver seamless scalability and robust resilience.
+Hydra is an actor framework for Go to build resilient applications with location-transparent messaging, automatic scaling, and fault tolerance - powered by NATS ⚡

+## Features
+- Location-independent actors
+- Transparent addressing
+- Virtual actors
+- Seamless scalability
+- Robust resilience
+- Powered by NATS